Cambridge Healthtech Instituteの初開催

 Vladimir Bobkov, PhD, Principal Scientist, Preclinical Product Development, argenx BVBA

 Neonatal Fc receptor is a popular target for treatment of autoimmune disorders due to its role in maintaining IgG levels.
-Development of next-generation FcRn blockers with improved pharmacodynamic effects and reduced frequency of dosing could be highly beneficial for patient quality of life and patient satisfaction.
-To achieve this, we generated and optimized Fc-ABDEGs equipped with albumin binding VHHs.
-Step-wise engineering was applied to optimize the position and number of VHHs, their affinity to albumin, and the linker connecting it to Fc-ABDEG.
+Fc-ABDEG and albumin-binding VHH were combined to develop next-generation FcRn blockers with improved IgG clearance.
+Step-wise engineering was applied to optimize position and number of VHHs, their affinity to albumin, and the linker connecting it to Fc-ABDEG.
 Novel FcRn-based cellular assays and human FcRn transgenic mice will also be addressed.

 12:00 pmSession Break